Year level prizes

 In 1962, James Perrins Major, a physician and member of the Standing Committee of Convocations, bequeathed funds to the University to be used for a scholarship in memory of his son, James Frank Major, a Commerce graduate who died on active service.

-The prize is valued at the net annual income of the fund and is awarded annually a full-time student who achieved the best results in the 3rd year of the BCom and who is enrolled into the BCom Honours program.
-UTR 6.116.
+The prize is valued at the net annual income of the fund and is awarded annually to a full-time student who achieved the best results in the 3rd year of the BCom and who is enrolled into the BCom Honours program.
+UTR6.116 (1983).

-The prize is valued at the net annual income of the fund.
-UTR 7.92.
+The prize is awarded annually to the candidate who completes the first year of the Bachelor of Commerce.
+It is valued at the net annual income of the fund.
+UTR6.72 (11) (1921).

 William Noall & Son Prize

-To commemorate the centenary of their firm in 1957, William Noall & Son, stock and share brokers, established a fund to provide an annual scholarship for the final year Honours students completing a Bachelor of Commerce (Honours) degree.
+In 1957, to commemorate the centenary of their firm, William Noall & Son, stock and share brokers, established a fund to provide an annual award for the final year Honours students completing a Bachelor of Commerce (Honours) degree.

-The prize is valued at the net annual income of the fund and is awarded to the best Honours student.
-UTR 6.100.
+The prize is valued at the net annual income of the fund and is awarded to the most meritorious Honours student.
+UTR6.100 (1991).